 Glossary of Terms

 Urban areas (Beaumont, Leduc and Devon): Busing is provided for students to their designated school only.
-Bus routes will accommodate students in grade K – 6 who reside greater than 1 km home to school.
+Bus routes will be created to accommodate students in grade K – 6 who reside greater than 1 km home to school.
 Bus routes will accommodate students in grade 7 – 12 who reside greater than 1.5 km home to school.
-Students who reside less than these distances may be able to access a bus however a phone call to transportation at 780-955-6025 will be required to accept payment.
+Students who reside less than these distances may be able to access a bus however a phone call to transportation at 780-955-6025 will be required to apply payment.

 Rural areas: Busing is available in all rural areas to the designated school only.